Second Congress of Rastatt: Rastatt

 Widespread disagreement among the German delegates precluded the drawing up of a compensation plan but two important results were nevertheless achieved during the first months of the congress: the official recognition of the loss of the entire left bank to France, and the recognition that any compensation plan should be based on the secularization of the ecclesiastical states of the Empire.
-It is on this basis that deliberations on a compensation plan will resume after the signing of the Treaty of Lunéville in February 1801.
+It is on this basis that deliberations on a compensation plan would resume after the signing of the Treaty of Lunéville in February 1801.

 As the three French representatives were leaving the town in April 1799 they were waylaid by a group of Hungarian hussars.
 Two of them were assassinated, while Jean Debry received thirteen sabre slashes but escaped.
 The origin of this outrage remains shrouded in mystery, but the balance of evidence seems to show that the Austrian authorities had commanded their men to seize the papers of the French plenipotentiaries in order to avoid damaging disclosures about Austria's designs on Bavaria, and that the soldiers had exceeded their instructions.
-On the other hand, some authorities think that the deed was the work of French emigrants, or of the party in France in favour of war.
+On the other hand, some authorities think that the deed was the work of French Émigrés, or of the party in France in favour of war.

 Since it was expected that a major territorial reorganization of the Empire would result from the congress, it was followed with considerable interest, even passion, throughout Germany.
-Although indecisive from a diplomatic point of view the Congress brought high society to the area of Baden and was responsible for resurgence of interest in the spa town of Baden Baden.
+Although indecisive from a diplomatic point of view the Congress brought high society to the area of Baden and was responsible for resurgence of interest in the spa town of Baden-Baden.